RESULTS

 Mishell Delgado (Bronx, N.Y.) earned fifth-place points for Farmingdale State, clearing a height of 2.50 meters (8-0.25) on her second jump of the afternoon.

-Farmingdale State is back in action during the new year on Saturday, January 10, when it travels to Middletown, Conn., for the Wesleyan Winter Invitational.
+Farmingdale State is back in action during the new year on Friday, January 9, when it travels to the Ocean Breeze Athletic Complex in Staten Island for a noontime start at the St. Thomas Aquinas Spartan Invitational.